ClickHouse/ClickHouse/docs/en/operations/clickhouse-keeper.md

 ## Four Latter Word Commands

 ClickHouse Keeper also provides 4lw commands which are almost the same with Zookeeper.
-Each command is composed of four letters such as 'mntr', 'stat' etc. There are some more interesting commands: "stat" "stat" gives some general information about the server and connected clients, while "srvr" and "cons" give extended details on server and connections respectively.
+Each command is composed of four letters such as `mntr`, `stat` etc. There are some more interesting commands: `stat` gives some general information about the server and connected clients, while `srvr` and `cons` give extended details on server and connections respectively.

-Four Letter Words has a white list configuration `four_letter_word_white_list` which has default value "conf,cons,crst,envi,ruok,srst,srvr,stat,wchc,wchs,dirs,mntr,isro".
+The 4lw commands has a white list configuration `four_letter_word_white_list` which has default value "conf,cons,crst,envi,ruok,srst,srvr,stat,wchc,wchs,dirs,mntr,isro".

 You can issue the commands to ClickHouse Keeper via telnet or nc, at the client port.
 ```
 echo mntr | nc localhost 9181
 ```

-Bellow are the detailed 4lw commands:
+Bellow is the detailed 4lw commands:

 - ruok : Tests if server is running in a non-error state.
 The server will respond with imok if it is running.
 Otherwise it will not respond at all.
 A response of "imok" does not necessarily indicate that the server has joined the quorum, just that the server process is active and bound to the specified client port.
 Use "stat" for details on state wrt quorum and client connection information.